Dual braided quantum $E(2)$ groups: Introduction

 The \(q\)-deformations of the (double cover of) \(\textup{E}(2)\) group, which Woronowicz first described in~\cites{W1991b} for real deformation parameters, are classic examples of locally compact quantum groups.
 These deformations were then extended in~\cite{RR2021} for complex values of the deformation parameter \(q\) to produce braided locally compact quantum \(\textup{E}(2)\) groups over the circle group \(\T\), viewed as a quasitriangular quantum group with respect to a certain \(\Rmattxt\)\nb-matrix \(\Rmat\).

-The category~\(\Cstcat(\T)\), whose objects are \(\Cst\)\nb-algebras with an action of \(\T\), called \(\T\)\nb-\(\Cst\)\nb-algebras, and the morphisms are the \(\T\)\nb-equivariant morphisms between two \(\T\)\nb-\(\Cst\)\nb-algebras, plays a pivotal role in the construction of both braided~\(\qE\) and its dual, henceforth denoted by~\(\dual{\qE}\).
+The braiding unitary was considered in the representation category of the above mentioned quasitriangular quantum group \(\T\).
+Subsequently the braiding unitary induces a twisted monoidal structure on the category~\(\Cstcat(\T)\), whose objects are \(\Cst\)\nb-algebras with an action of \(\T\), called \(\T\)\nb-\(\Cst\)\nb-algebras, and the morphisms are the \(\T\)\nb-equivariant morphisms between two \(\T\)\nb-\(\Cst\)\nb-algebras.
+This category plays a pivotal role in the construction of both braided~\(\qE\) and its dual, henceforth denoted by~\(\dual{\qE}\).
 However, unlike the case of braided~\(\qE\), the monoidal product \(\boxtimes_{\DuRmat}\), in this case, is governed by the dual braiding induced by the dual \(\Rmattxt\)\nb-matrix~\(\DuRmat\) in \(\Corepcat(\T)\), the representation category of \(\T\).
 Therefore, we provide a complete description of the dual of the braided quantum \(\textup{E}(2)\) group building on the general construction of braided locally compact quantum groups over a quasitriangular quantum group following~\cite{MRW2017}, taking in particular the quasitriangular quantum group to be \(\T\), inside the general framework of braided multiplicative unitaries.
 It turns out that the bidual of braided quantum \(\textup{E}(2)\) group coincides with braided quantum \(\textup{E}(2)\) group.

-\(\qE\) is made to be a braided \(\Cst\)\nb-quantum group in an appropriate sense by the change from real to complex values of the deformation parameter \(q\), as shown in~\cite{RR2021}, and the associated multiplicative unitary then becomes a braided multiplicative unitary~\cite{RR2021}*{Theorem 4.6}.
-The underlying \(\Cst\)\nb-algebra of \(\qE\) groups is generated by a unitary \(v\) and an unbounded normal element \(n\) with spectrum contained in the set defined and denoted by~\(\Specn\defeq\big\{\lambda\in\C\colon |\lambda|\in |q|^{\Z}\big\}\cup \{0\}\), satisfying the formal commutation relation~\(vnv^* = qn\)~\cite{RR2021}.
+Quantum \(\textup{E}(2)\) group is made to be a braided \(\Cst\)\nb-quantum group in an appropriate sense by the change from real to complex values of the deformation parameter \(q\), as shown in~\cite{RR2021}, and the associated multiplicative unitary then becomes a braided multiplicative unitary~\cite{RR2021}*{Theorem 4.6}.
+The underlying \(\Cst\)\nb-algebra of \(\qE\) group is generated by a unitary \(v\) and an unbounded normal element \(n\) with spectrum contained in the set defined and denoted by~\(\Specn\defeq\big\{\lambda\in\C\colon |\lambda|\in |q|^{\Z}\big\}\cup \{0\}\), satisfying the formal commutation relation~\(vnv^* = qn\)~\cite{RR2021}.

-We face similar kinds of technical limitations when trying to extend this duality for purely complex values of \(q\) as we did while building braided \(\qE\) groups and we refer to introductory section in~\cite{RR2021} for details.
-In what follows we use a similar approach to overcome these limitations.
+We face similar kinds of technical limitations when trying to extend this duality for purely complex (\(\textup{Im}(q)\neq 0\)) values of \(q\) as we did while building braided \(\qE\) groups and the reader is referred to the introduction in~\cite{RR2021} for details.